-The DSP provides a series of recreational facilities as detailed in Finding 6.
-The Planning Board finds the value of facilities provided exceeds the minimum dollar value of facilities required, as determined at the time of PPS.
-Recreational facilities are properly sited and determined to be adequate to serve the proposed development.
+The DSP provides a series of recreational facilities, as detailed in Finding 6.
+The Planning Board has found the value of facilities provided exceeds the minimum dollar value of facilities required, as determined at the time of PPS.
+Recreational facilities are properly sited and determined to be adequate to serve the approved development.